 If you are lucky enough to get a glimpse of the mammoth Himalayan peaks- the astounding view of mountains like -the great Nanda devi, Chukhamba, Trishul , or Panchachuli- it leaves you breathless, like a Mike Tyson’s Knockout Punch- knocking out every ounce of Selfishness, bigotry, prejudice and the stinky feeling of moroseness one inhales every day in a city.It detoxes you- both physically and spiritually.When you are face to face with the gigantic snow laden peaks you realize how insignificant and trivial our day to day problems,loss, and apprehensions are compared to the possibilities, experiences, and grandeur that awaits us in this big beautiful world.

-These are big enough reasons for anyone reading this post to plan their next trip to Munsiyari- The unknown Paradise.
-If you are still wondering and trying to ignore your voice and instinct which is telling you to start that next trip you have been planning for a long time, I just have this quote to summarize what I wanted to express through this post-
+If you are still wondering and trying to ignore your voice and instinct which is telling you to start that next trip you have been planning for a long time, I would like to end with this quote to summarize what I wanted to express through this post-